corda/corda/docs/source/api-flows.rst

                 val code = serviceHub.cordaService(HTTPService::class.java).get() // throws UnknownHostException.
             } catch (e: UnknownHostException) {
                 // Accessing the service failed!
 It might be offline.
-Let's hospitalize this flow, and have it retry again on next node startup.
+Let's hospitalize this flow, and have it retry again on next node startup. throw HospitalizeFlowException("Service might be offline!", e)
-                // We can achieve this by wrapping the thrown exception with a HospitalizeFlowException and throw it instead. throw HospitalizeFlowException("Service might be offline!", e)
             }
         }